 Valuation standards and guidance on most aspects of valuation is given in the RICS Valuation Standards – Global and UK, known in the profession as the ‘Red Book’. https://www.rics.org/uk/upholding-professional-standards/sector-standards/valuation/red-book/

-Ian Vicary, who will carry out the valuation, is regulated by RICS and has many years’ experience in residential, commercial and rural property matters in Dorset, East Devon and Somerset.
+Ian Vicary, who will carry out the valuation, is a registered valuer and regulated by RICS and has many years’ experience in residential, commercial and rural property matters in Dorset, East Devon and Somerset.

 We can give you help and advice with all aspects of surveying and valuing residential property.